CompAndSave/hugo-decap-cas/content/posts/how-to-replace-toner-in-brother-printer.md

 **3. Low Toner Warning**

 Some Brother printers give you a heads-up when the toner is running low.
 When you see this message or a light blinking, it's a hint to install a new toner soon.
 Additionally, if your printed pages have lines, faded, or poor in quality, it might be because your printer is having issues or you're low on ink/toner.
 When this happens, you might need to check your ink or toner and replace if needed.

+## How to Replace Toner in Brother Printer: Steps You Can Follow

+When you’ve noticed those signs above, it is time to change toner in Brother printer.
+Don't worry, [changing the toner](https://www.compandsave.com/how-to-change-toner-in-brother-printer-guide) is easy!
+Just follow the few simple steps below on how to replace toner in Brother printer, and you'll be good to go.
+Doing this ensures that your Brother printer keeps working well, making clear prints without problems.

+### Step 1: Turn Off and Unplug Your Printer

+Before changing toner in Brother printer, it's a good idea to have plenty of extra paper nearby just in case there's any toner leakage.
+Make sure the printer is switched off and not connected to any power outlets or devices.
+Doing this will prevent any mess and make changing the toner easy.

+### Step 2: Separate the Drum and Cartridge

+Open the front cover of your printer and gently pull apart the drum and cartridge.
+Be careful not to let any toner spill; if it does, clean it up with the extra paper.
+Don’t touch the electrode to avoid damaging it with static electricity.

+Press the green lever to separate the drum and cartridge.
+Place them on paper, away from things like magnets or electronic devices.
+Your printer warranty might not cover damaging parts during replacement.

+### Step 3: Replace the Drum or Cartridge

+So, how do you change the toner in a Brother printer?
+It's pretty simple!
+If you're [changing the drum](https://www.compandsave.com/how-to-replace-the-drum-on-brother-printer-guide), just put the new one in.
+If you have a new toner cartridge, just take the drum out of the printer then remove the old toner.
+Install the new toner cartridge by snapping it into the drum.

+Brother toner cartridges are easy to install and last about 2,600 pages, while drums last longer, usually around 12,000 pages.

+### Step 4: Secure the Drum and Cartridge

+After you replace either the drum or toner, make sure you secure them properly.
+Once they’re secured, lock them together by clicking them in place as the green lever that you pushed earlier pops back up automatically to indicate a successful replacement.

+### Step 5: Check If The Toner Works

+Plug in your printer and turn it on.
+Check if the new toner is detected.
+Some printers have LED indicators to show the toner or drum status.
+You can try [printing a test page](https://www.compandsave.com/how-to-print-test-page-on-windows-and-mac/) to see if the newly installed toner cartridge works.
+If you face any issues, try our [troubleshooting tips](https://www.compandsave.com/troubleshoot-remanufactured-toner-cartridge-problems-guide).